-Something frightens everyone… yes it’s true even if you’re not willing to admit it.
-People share their fear of heights, spiders or snakes, but how often will someone share their real fear, the fear that holds them back?
+Something frightens everyone, yes it’s true even if you’re not willing to admit it.
+People share their fear of heights, spiders or snakes, but how often will someone share what really holds them back?

-As a society we’re taught to not burden others with what really bothers us, what keeps us awake at night, what truly holds us back.
-We’re taught to only talk about the good in our life, what greatness He has blessed us with so that no one knows what weighs us down; after all, you wouldn’t want people to hear you complain.
+As a society we’re taught to not burden others with what really bothers us, what keeps us awake at night, what holds us back.
+From an early age we’re told to only talk about the good in our life, what greatness He has blessed us with so no one knows what weighs us down; after all, you wouldn’t want people to hear you complain.

-So many times I settle in to write and I find myself distracted, I’m always thinking of something else that needs my attention.
-At times I ask myself if I’ll find time to finish my novel, and then in turn ask myself why I’m not.
+So many times I settle in to write and find myself distracted, I’m always thinking of other things that need my attention.
+At times I ask myself if I’ll find time to finish my novel or write a piece that attracts a publisher’s attention.
+In turn, I’ll ask myself why I am I so afraid?

 The other day as I was running between the numerous weekend activities I found myself writing in my head.
 I effortlessly pieced together the next chapter of my novel, but yet the ideas that flowed in my mind never made it any further.
-As always, I told myself that if I had been in front of the computer or had my notebook with me then I would have penned this amazing chapter.
-Was I being truthful?
+As always, I told myself that if I had been in front of the computer or had my notebook with me, then I would have penned this fantastic chapter.
+Was I being truthful with myself?

-Now don’t get me wrong, I’ve always had success at what I do; however, if I would truly complete my first novel and it finds it way into a publisher’s hand… LIFE CHANGING!
+Now don’t get me wrong, I’ve always had success at what I do; however, if I would indeed complete my first novel or have a piece picked up by a publisher – LIFE CHANGING!
 Oh my, a frightening thought indeed.

 1 Peter 5:7: Cast all your anxiety on Him because He cares for you.